VloraM/kontakt-forma/README.md

-# Contact Form Projcet
+# Contact Form Project
-This is a simple web projcet built with HTML, Node.js(Express).
+This is a simple web project built with HTML, Node.js(Express).
 It provides a contact form where users can center their name, email, message.
 The date is then processed and logged on the server, and the users is redirected to a thank-you page.

 ## Technologies Used